Shahwar0997/Monet-CycleGan/README.md

 ## Data Source

-The dataset used in this project is sourced from the [Kaggle "I'm somewhat of a painter myself" competition]([https://www.kaggle.com/competitions/gan-getting-started/overview]), which includes real landscape photos and Monet paintings.
+The dataset used in this project is sourced from the [I'm somewhat of a painter myself competition](https://www.kaggle.com/competitions/gan-getting-started/overview), which includes real landscape photos and Monet paintings.

 ---